JustifiedTB/group-project-2/README.md

 - Gradient boosting was used to measure accuracy as well
 - Undersampling was done through RandomUnderSampler to balance the number of samples in each class

+# Undersampled data
+All the classification models were used to further evaluate the data after resampling it.

 # Data source
 https://www.kaggle.com/datasets/fedesoriano/stellar-classification-dataset-sdss17?resource=download